theCrag/ReleaseNotes/README.md

 A Perl script to generate stylised HTML release notes from the Github API.

+## Progress

+No code has been written yet.
+It will not work.
+You can't even try.

 ## Brief

 Some sort of static page generator which sucks up github issues for a particular release (or regen for all releases),